dazuma/toys/toys/docs/guide.md

 #### Flag acceptors

-Flags may use **acceptors** to define how to validate values and convert them to Ruby objects for your tool to consume.
+Flags can use **acceptors** to define how to validate values and convert them to Ruby objects for your tool to consume.
 By default, Toys will accept a flag value string in any form, and expose it to your tool as a raw string.
-However, you may provide an acceptor to change this behavior.
+However, you can provide an acceptor to change this behavior.

 Acceptors are part of the OptionParser interface, and are described under the [type coercion](http://ruby-doc.org/stdlib/libdoc/optparse/rdoc/OptionParser.html#class-OptionParser-label-Type+Coercion)